fbreitwieser/krakenuniq-manuscript-code/BioSimTestDatasets/README.md

 There are results for BLAST (filtered with Megan), Clark, Clark Spaced, Diamond (filtered with Megan), Gottcha, Kraken, LMAT, MetaFlow, MetaPhlAn, NBC and PhyloSift.

-### Kraken and KrakenHLL results
+### Kraken and KrakenUniq results
-- `krakenhll_results/{std,nt,orig}/` contains report and log files for KrakenHLL against three different databases. `orig` is the database used in the original publication.
+- `krakenuniq_results/{std,nt,orig}/` contains report and log files for KrakenUniq against three different databases. `orig` is the database used in the original publication.
--`kraken_results/std/log` contains log files for the runs of Kraken on test datasets, used for comparison with KrakenHLL
+-`kraken_results/std/log` contains log files for the runs of Kraken on test datasets, used for comparison with KrakenUniq